 Depending on how accessible the leak is, whether or not there needs to be a leak test, and what precisely requires repair, a typical refrigerant leak detection and repair can end up costing anywhere from $150 to $500 depending on the technician’s accessibility of the leak.
 If you’re feeling uneasy, you can ask your AC repair technician to show you their process and explain their findings.

 AC Circuit Board Replacement

 If you’re looking to replace your home’s thermostat, a smart wifi thermostat will typically cost more than a basic thermostat.
 Depending on which style of thermostat you go with, you’re looking at anywhere between $200 and $550 to install a new one.
 Thanksfully, the newer thermostats could pay back their purchase price in energy management savings, depending on if they are programmed properly.

 Capacitor or Contactor Replacement

-If your A/C system is still only a few years old or you choose to repair your older AC instead of purchasing an energy-efficient A/C system upgrade, a capacitor will most likely cost $250 to $350 and a contactor can be priced a little lower, ranging from $150 - $350.
+If your A/C system is still only a few years old or you choose to repair your older AC instead of purchasing an energy-efficient A/C system upgrade, a capacitor will most likely cost $250 to $350 and a contractor can be priced a little lower, ranging from $150 - $350.
 These repairs are a couple of the most standard for your AC system.

 Again, it’s always good to assess the pros and cons of choosing to repair your current air conditioning equipment versus purchasing an upgraded, more energy-efficient air conditioner.
 If replacing your AC’s fan motor is the better decision for you, a fan motor replacement may cost between $500 and $1200.